 Fishing In Wales COVID-19 Guidance

-Coronavirus lock-down rules in Wales must be considered by anglers, these are different to England.
+Coronavirus rules in Wales must be considered by anglers, these are different to England.

 Key points for anglers:

-– ‘Stay local’ ends in Wales: Anglers residing in Wales can travel to go fishing anywhere they wish.
-From 12th April cross border travel is allowed, so anglers from England can now visit Wales to fish and vice versa.
+– Anglers residing in Wales can travel freely to go fishing.
+Cross border travel is allowed, so anglers from England can visit Wales to fish and vice versa.

-– Fisheries run as businesses (classed as outdoor sports facilities) were able to re-open from Saturday 13th March.
+– Fisheries run as businesses (classed as outdoor sports facilities) are open.
 Night fishing is allowed in Wales.
-Charter boats are classed as ‘outdoor attractions’ so cannot operate until 26th April.
+Charter boats are classed as ‘outdoor attractions’ and can operate.

 We remind anglers to be mindful of Welsh Government Covid-19 regulations.